alexandruGheorghiu94/android_Projects/Anduino/README.md

 | :---: | :---: |
 | Fig. 4 Introduction activity | Fig. 5 Connexion monitor |

+All the activities that are lauched from the list menu exept the Introduction activity contain a bluetooth connexion protocol.
+In order to see if the bluetooth connexion is establised each activity also contains a bluetooth connexion monitor (Fig. 5) that has the role of informing the user if the Android device is connected to the Arduino board.

 Simple test for sending and receiving data to a Bluetooth Low Energy UART service from an Android 4.3 or 4.4 device.